iotaledger/integration-services/api/USAGE.md

 The following snippet demonstrates an example where an identity of a device will be created.
 Since schema.org does not have a data model for devices, the device data model of FIWARE was used.

 https://ensuresec.solutions.iota.org/api/v0.1/authentication/create-identity

-Body of the POST request contains the `Device` type, an organization id, username and a data field which contains detailed information about the device.
+The body of the POST request contains the Device type, an organization id, username and a data field which contains detailed information about the device.

 ```
 {